microsoft/CCF/doc/use_apps/verify_tx.rst

 Note that transaction IDs are uniquely assigned by the service - once a request has been assigned an ID, this ID will never be associated with a different write transaction.
 In normal operation, the next requests will be given versions 2.19, then 2.20, and so on, and after a short delay ``2.18`` will be committed.
 If requests are submitted in parallel, they will be applied in a consistent order indicated by their assigned versions.

 If the network is unable to reach consensus, it will trigger a leadership election which increments the view.
 In this case the user's next request may be given a version ``3.16``, followed by ``3.17``, then ``3.18``.
 The sequence number is reused, but in a different view; the service knows that ``2.18`` can never be assigned, so it can report this as an invalid ID.
-Read-only transactions are an exception - they do not get a unique transaction ID but instead return the ID of the last write transaction whose state they may have read.
+Read-only transactions are an exception - they do not get a unique :term:`Transaction ID` but instead return the ID of the last write transaction whose state they may have read.

 Write Receipts
 --------------

 Once a transaction has been committed, it is possible to get a cryptographic receipt over the entry produced in the ledger.
 That receipt can be verified offline.

-To obtain a receipt, a user needs to call a :http:GET:`/node/receipt` for a particular transaction ID.
+To obtain a receipt, a user needs to call a :http:GET:`/app/receipt` for a particular :term:`Transaction ID`.
 Because fetching the information necessary to produce a receipt likely involves a round trip to the ledger, the endpoint is implemented as a historical query.
 This means that the request may return ``202 Accepted`` at first, with a suggested ``Retry-After`` header.
 A subsequent call will return the actual receipt, for example:

 .. code-block:: bash